June 22, 2022

 If you’re a small business owner, giving back to your staff can be difficult.
 While bigger companies can offer things like bonuses and pay rises, it’s not always easy to show your gratitude when you don’t have the financial means.
 There are ways, however, that you can give back to your staff, and here are just a few examples of how.

 Further training is a benefit you can offer to your staff that can also help your business.
 When you pay for certain training for your staff members, you are giving them the skills and experience they need to thrive in your industry.
 Not only is this very useful for them now but it can be a benefit to them if they do eventually move on to another job.
+Suppose you have a tech business in Indiana.
+In that case, completing Indiana Engineering PDH ( Professional Development Hours) with 30 credits is necessary for your staff.
+It should be done every two years to renew their license and enhance their skills.
 While it may not feel like a perk necessarily, many staff members will be grateful for the opportunity to expand their knowledge in your field of work.

 Something like training to learn SQL can be a great thing to offer.